LGBTQ history in Ireland

-The history of lesbian, gay, bisexual and transgender people in Ireland.
+The history of lesbian, gay, bisexual and transgender people on the island of Ireland.

-Pre-20th century
+Pre-independence

 The first recorded trans individual in Dublin was a 19th-century trans man Patrick McCormack, who lived from 1821 to 1871.
 McCormack was a famine survivor and worked as a labourer, while living in Castleknock.
 Another 19th-century trans man was Albert Cashier (born Jennie Hodgers, 1843–1915) from County Louth, who fought on the Union side of the American Civil War.